 As his kingdom is being threatened by the Turks, young prince Vlad Tepes must become a monster feared by his own people in order to obtain the power needed to protect his own family, and the families of his kingdom.

 Ex-government operative Bryan Mills is accused of a ruthless murder he never committed or witnessed.
 As he is tracked and pursued, Mills brings out his particular set of skills to find the true killer and clear his name.

 Autobots must escape sight from a bounty hunter who has taken control of the human serendipity: Unexpectedly, Optimus Prime and his remaining gang turn to a mechanic (Mark Wahlberg), his daughter (Nicola Peltz), and her back street racing boyfriend (Jack Reynor) for help.

 A slave-turned-gladiator finds himself in a race against time to save his true love, who has been betrothed to a corrupt Roman Senator.
 As Mount Vesuvius erupts, he must fight to save his beloved as Pompeii crumbles around him.

 John Gregory, who is a seventh son of a seventh son and also the local spook, has protected his country from witches, boggarts, ghouls and all manner of things that go bump in the night.
 However John is not young anymore, and has been seeking an apprentice to carry on his trade.
 Most have failed to survive.
 The last hope is a young farmer's son named Thomas Ward.
 Will he survive the training to become the spook that so many others couldn't?
 Should he trust the girl with pointy shoes?
 How can Thomas stand a chance against Mother Malkin, the most dangerous witch in the county?
 Written by

 The title Seventh Son is also the title of an album and song by Iron Maiden.
-In the movie Jeff Bridges says, "You're the seventh son of the seventh son", which is also the chorus line in the maiden song.
+In the movie Jeff Bridges says "You're the seventh son of the seventh son" which is also the chorus line in the Iron Maiden song.
 See more »

 See more »